Diving disorders: Long-term health effects of diving

 The mortality rate in recreational diving is very low, and the risk of accidental drowning is unlikely to have a significant influence on the average life expectancy of divers.
 Risk of accidental drowning and other diving accidents can be reduced by following safe diving practices.

 Permanent hearing deficits can be caused by high ambient noise levels in commercial diving, by middle and inner ear barotrauma, and by inner ear decompression sickness.

 Other forms of lasting neurological damage can follow decompression sickness involving the nervous system.

 A British study on former commercial divers showed a possible link between some cardiovascular disease symptoms and frequency of working dives, but it is not clear from the data whether the association is linked to diving per se or to strenuous physical activity during working dives.

-There is some evidence that there are long term effects on pulmonary function from deep commercial divibg.
+There is some evidence that there are long term effects on pulmonary function from deep commercial diving.
 These include accelerated reduction in lung function and development of small airways disease.
 There is also evidence that most scuba diving does not produce long term harm to lung function.
 Changes in lung function following normal scuba diving are generally small with a low chance of clinical significance, and there does not appear to be evidence of general accelerated long term loss of lung function in the majority of recreational and military divers, but there may be such effects in particularly susceptible subjects, even after relatively minor exposure.